 Finally, I am slowly reading, The Baking Bible by Rose Levy Beranbaum.
 This baking reading assignment will soon include making something from this hefty 1063 page cookbook weekly, as I work my way through it’s impressive collection of recipes.

-Last year kicked off the Drink In Life Book Club and related blog posts.
+Last year kicked off the Drink In Life Books and related blog posts.
 Those posts initially included recipes provided through a collaboration with a Chef.
 As the collaboration ended it was requested those previously published recipes be removed from my blog.
 I’ve been amazed at the opportunity this has provided to challenge myself to create and find new recipes to fill in the old posts and bring exciting and delectable dishes to these pages.
 I hope that you will check back periodically to see what fun and delicious recipes have been added to the past book club posts.

 “Let’s be reasonable and add an eighth day to the week that is devoted exclusively to reading.”Lena Dunham